Can a Tile Be Too Big?

 Invisible Grout Lines

-Please Think Twice If You’re Considering 24″x24″ Tiles for a New Project.
+You Should Think Twice If You’re Considering 24-Inch Tiles for a New Project.

 Compare the pictures of two floors with the same type of tiles in different sizes.
 The floors in the first picture have 24″x24″ tiles.
 The floors in the second picture have 48″x48″ tiles.